-Kuruvilla Olasa is a litigation associate in the Los Angeles office of Munger, Tolles & Olson.
+Kuruvilla Olasa is a litigation partner in the Los Angeles office of Munger, Tolles & Olson.
 Mr. Olasa’s practice focuses on complex civil litigation.
 He has experience litigating cases at all stages, including cross-examining witnesses at trial, taking and defending depositions, writing dispositive motions and managing all aspects of discovery.

 Mr. Olasa also advises clients in the entertainment and media industries on antitrust issues.

 - A private plaintiff in successfully challenging a consummated merger under federal antitrust law.
 The jury found that the merger violated Section 7 of the Clayton Act and awarded $58m in damages.

 - TMZ and Warner Bros. in copyright litigation arising out of TMZ’s posting of a video of a famous actor and recording artist discussing the music of another recording artist.

 - The Norton Simon Museum in obtaining summary judgment in a dispute involving the ownership of two paintings in the museum’s collection.
 The victory was named among the Daily Journal’s Top Verdicts of 2016 and earned the defense team a Daily Journal 2017 California Lawyer Attorney of the Year (CLAY) Award.

 - A major record company in successfully resolving antitrust claims asserted by a bankrupt streaming music service.

 - SoundExchange, on behalf of record companies and recording artists, in a proceeding before the Copyright Royalty Board to set royalty rates for webcasters.